There are many and varied, but all spectacularly colourful, religious and cultural festivals all year round.

 On Fridays, please note that most of the shops in Galle Fort will be closed due to a midday service at the Mosque, in respect to the local Muslim community.

 The closest Christian Church to Talalla is located approximately 15 minute tuk tuk drive away in Matara.
-The Our Lady of Matara Church has a website with full service.
+The official web site of Our Lady of Matara Church contains all the information of it’s full service.